MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/add-bitlockerkeyprotector.md

 ```

 This command gets all the BitLocker volumes for the current computer and passes them to the **Add-BitLockerKeyProtector** cmdlet by using the pipe operator.
-This cmdlet specifies a path to a recovery key and indicates that these volumes use a recovery key as a key protector.
+This cmdlet specifies a path to a folder where the randomly generated recovery key will be stored and indicates that these volumes use a recovery key as a key protector.

 ### Example 3: Add credentials as a key protector
 ```